• Skip to primary navigation

 Squid is cheap, versatile, and tasty.
 It can be grilled, fried, boiled, braised, or seared.
 Squid should either be cooked fast over high heat or slow over low heat.

-In this recipe, you are going cook the squid in the sauce over low heat until tender for about 20-25 minutes.
+In this recipe, you are going to cook the squid in the sauce over low heat until tender for about 20-25 minutes.

 Homemade Marinara Sauce